 Investments VRS invests the trust fund's assets to provide additional income to pay for retirement and other benefits.
-VRS assumes a long-term seven percent rate of return on investments, but actual returns vary from year to year.
+VRS assumes a long-term 6.75 percent rate of return on investments, but actual returns vary from year to year.
 Historically, investment returns have covered two-thirds of the cost of benefits paid.

-Trust fund investments are allocated among different asset classes in order to maximize returns while controlling risks.
-The asset classes are global public equity (stocks), credit strategies (emerging market debt, high yield, convertible bonds, and bank loans), fixed income (bonds and money market), private equity, and real assets (real estate, infrastructure, natural resources).
+Trust fund investments are allocated among different asset classes to maximize returns while controlling risks.
+The asset classes are global public equity (stocks), fixed income (bonds and money market instruments), credit strategies (emerging market debt, high yield, convertible bonds, and bank loans), real assets (real estate, infrastructure), private equity (ownership in companies not publicly listed), and multi-asset strategies (opportunistic and risk-based approaches).
 Asset allocations are set by the VRS board, and investments are managed by the investment department.
-As of FY17, 35 percent of assets were managed in-house by VRS staff, including all fixed income assets and some public equities and real assets.
-The remaining 65 percent of assets were managed by external managers under VRS supervision.

-Virginia statute places restrictions on how VRS trust fund assets can be used and managed.
-VRS assets must remain separate and independent from all other state funds and must be administered solely in the interest of the members and beneficiaries of the retirement system (Article X, § 11, Constitution of Virginia).
-The VRS board has broad authority to determine how funds are invested but is required to maintain a diverse investment portfolio and make decisions with "the care, skill, prudence, and diligence" of a "prudent person" (§ 51.1-124.30, Code of Virginia).
+As of FY19, 34 percent of assets were managed in-house by VRS staff, including all fixed income assets and some public equities and real assets.
+The remaining 66 percent of assets were managed by external managers under VRS supervision.
+Virginia places restrictions on how VRS trust fund assets can be used and managed.
+VRS assets must remain separate and independent from all other state funds and must be used for the exclusive benefit of the members and beneficiaries of the retirement system (Article X, §11, Constitution of Virginia).
+The VRS board has broad authority to determine how funds are invested but is required to maintain a diverse investment portfolio and make decisions with "the care, skill, prudence, and diligence" of a "prudent person" (§51.1-124.30, Code of Virginia).
 VRS one-year investment returns

 SOURCE: VRS annual reports and investment department data.
-NOTE: Long-term investment return assumption reduced from 7.5 percent in FY09 to 7.0 in FY10.
+NOTE: Investments measured against long-term return assumption of 7.0 percent in FY19.
+Returns will be measured against 6.75 percent in FY20.